mercedes-benz/acentrik/sdk/CONSUME_DOWNLOAD.md

 # Quickstart: Consume downloadable asset Flow

-This describes the flow when consuming a downloadable asset, focusing on ConsumerA's experience as a Data Consumer on Acentrik Data Marketplace:
+The followings explain the flow of consuming a downloadable asset from Acentrik Data Marketplace with the use of SDK and Python for execution.

-Here are the steps:
+Here are the steps that SDK will be executed to complete the consumption of assets:-

 1. Setup
-2. ConsumerA Approve Data Token
+2. Approve Data Token
-3. ConsumerA buys datatoken (Fixed-rate) / request datatoken from dispenser (Free)
+3. Purchase Datatoken (Fixed-rate aka Premium) OR Request Datatoken from dispenser (Free)
-4. ConsumerA downloads asset
+4. Downloads asset to local machine

 <br />

-Let's go through each step.
+Let's go through each step. <b> There's two possible scenario, Fixed Rate and Free </b>

 ## 1. Setup

 ### Prerequisites

-- ConsumerA's Wallets have Consumer roles
+- Wallets have Consumer roles
 - Asset Information Json file
+- Set config parameter

+### Asset Information Json file

 Create an asset_info.json file and filled up the asset details